 Chapter 13 is the concluding chapter of the Sunzi.
 While he has continuously stressed the critical importance of intelligence and…

-The focus of Chapter 12, Incendiary attacks, may seem irrelevant in CS, until we consider the role of the Podesta email and the DNC hacks.
+The focus of Chapter 12, Incendiary attacks, may seem irrelevant in InfoSec, until we consider the role of the Podesta email and the DNC hacks.

 Focusing on the intelligence and analysis, Chapter 10 again stresses proper use of knowledge as the crucial attribute of a commander.